onzfonz/comp227/src/content/1/en/part1a.md

 For each part of the course, there is a directory, which further branches into directories containing a series of exercises, like "unicafe" for part 1.

-For each web application for a series of exercises, it is recommended to submit all files relating to that application, except for the directory <i>node\_modules</i>.
+For each web application for a series of exercises, it is recommended to submit all files relating to that application, except for the directory *node_modules*.

 The exercises are submitted **one part at a time**.
 When you have submitted the exercises for a part of the course you can no longer submit undone exercises for the same part.

 Note that in this part, there are more exercises besides those found below.
-<i>Do not submit your work</i> until you have completed all of the exercises you want to submit for the part.
+*Do not submit your work* until you have completed all of the exercises you want to submit for the part.

-  <h4>1.1: course information, step1</h4>
+#### 1.1: course information, step1

-<i>The application that we will start working on in this exercise will be further developed in a few of the following exercises.
+The application that we will start working on in this exercise will be further developed in a few of the following exercises.
-In this and other upcoming exercise sets in this course, it is enough to only submit the final state of the application.
-If desired, you may also create a commit for each exercise of the series, but this is entirely optional.</i>
+In this and other upcoming exercise sets in this course, you must create a commit for each exercise of the series, but this is entirely optional.

-Use create-react-app to initialize a new application.
+Use *create-react-app* to initialize a new application.
-Modify <i>index.js</i> to match the following
+Modify *index.js* to match the following

 ```js
 import React from 'react'